usaid-cs/yesterday-i-learned/random.md

 - According to the anime, shellder changes shape [when the snowpoke wants to evolve](https://bulbapedia.bulbagarden.net/wiki/File:Slowking_evolution_anime.png).
 - SSDs with [quad level cells](https://www.anandtech.com/show/13752/anandtech-year-in-review-2018-ssds) now exist.
 They are even more rubbish than before, with 15 different voltages to read in a single cell.
 "Most QLC SSDs are being rated for about 0.1 drive writes per day for five years, about a third of the write volume of low-cost TLC SSDs."
 - Alcantara is a microfibre material manufactured by a company called Alcantara.
-- [Princple of flag design](https://www.youtube.com/watch?v=pnv5iKB2hl4): keep it simple.
-A flag should be so simple that even a child can draw it from memory.
-Use a standard set of colours, red white blue... blablabla and black. **Never use words or lettering of any kind.** Draw your design on a one-inch canvas.
-If it doesn't fit, it's no good.
 - No one ever said proposals need to be a surprise.
 The moment you start asking for ring sizes, she would have already known something's up.
 - [One-way plane tickets more expensive than return tickets](https://www.youtube.com/watch?v=72hlr-E7KA0): flight companies want to price their trips as competitive as possible (assuming competition exists).
 So they make price brackets to lower some ticket prices, and raise some others to make up for the lower fares.
 They raise prices business travellers, who can pay more, to offset the cheaper tickets sold to holiday goers, who pay for their own tickets and are more budget-conscious.
 They use "price discrimination", aka pricing rules, to make sure "business-like" trips are charged more.
 Business trips don't have a "minimum stay" period, because business people travel for just a few days and return.
 When they do that, they also introduce a problematic case where they can't calculate how long your stay is when you book one-way... so it's just half the price of a business-like return trip, rather than the price of a holiday-like trip.
 - When someone asks you "how much do we need to scale?", you need an answer based on two things you need to know: the number of additional users, and % extra load per user.
 - The g in [gRPC](https://en.wikipedia.org/wiki/GRPC) stands for gRPC, because that's how **g**oogle names things.
 - [ISO 8601 week dates](https://en.wikipedia.org/wiki/ISO_8601#Week_dates) are prefixed with a `W`, so `2018-W52` is the last week of the year.
 Note: these are ISO year and week numbers.
-- Only stew meat with fat.
-Don't stew lean meat.
 - The Argentinian and Chilean governments sent pregnant women there to give birth in hopes that it'd would strengthen their claims to a piece of Antarctica.
 - If a person is born on February 29, countries arbitrarily assign the person's legal birthday to either February 28 or March 1, depending on the law of that country.
 - Rock the knife back and forth to chop garlic.